artursBiezbardis/artursBiezbardis/README.md

 <h3 align="center">Hi, everybody!</h3>
 <br></br>

-#### I'm PHP back-end developer from Latvia, father of two sons, and an open-minded person
+#### I'm PHP back-end developer from Latvia, an open-minded person, and father of two sons.

 #### Her is some of my work in PHP: